aravrix/Flaskmovies/README.md

 # Flaskmovies
-A place to watch free movies on YouTube.
+A library of free movies/shortfilms from YouTube.